vigimite/aqueducts/aqueducts-executor/README.md

    - Break large queries into smaller stages with intermediate results
    - When processing large files, consider using more selective column projection
    - For joins on large tables, ensure proper filtering before the join
-5. **Database connectivity**: Confirm ODBC drivers are properly installed
-6. **Log location**: Logs are written to stdout/stderr and can be redirected as needed
+5. **Log location**: Logs are written to stdout/stderr and can be redirected as needed
-7. **Slow performance**: Monitor memory usage with debug logs enabled to see if memory limits are causing spill-to-disk operations
+6. **Slow performance**: Monitor memory usage with debug logs enabled to see if memory limits are causing spill-to-disk operations

+### ODBC Troubleshooting

+If you're having trouble with ODBC connections:

+1. **Compilation errors**:
+   - Make sure `unixodbc-dev` (Ubuntu/Debian) or `unixODBC-devel` (RHEL/CentOS/Fedora) is installed
+   - On macOS, install unixODBC with Homebrew: `brew install unixodbc`

+2. **Connection errors**:
+   - Verify your DSN configuration in `odbc.ini` and `odbcinst.ini`
+   - Set the `ODBCSYSINI` environment variable to point to the directory containing these files
+   - Check that database-specific drivers are installed correctly

+3. **Finding your ODBC configuration files**:
+   - Run `odbcinst -j` to see the configuration file locations on your system
+   - Common locations: `/etc/odbc.ini`, `/usr/local/etc/odbc.ini`, or `$HOME/.odbc.ini`

+4. **macOS specific issues**:
+   - Library path errors: Set `DYLD_LIBRARY_PATH` to include driver locations
+   - System Integrity Protection conflicts: Use Homebrew's unixODBC exclusively
+   - Driver loading issues: Check compatibility with macOS version (Intel vs. ARM)

+5. **Testing ODBC connections outside of Aqueducts**:
+   - Use `isql` tool: `isql -v YourDSN YourUsername YourPassword`
+   - This verifies the connection works at the ODBC level

+6. **Docker ODBC configuration**:
+   - Ensure driver libraries are included in the container
+   - Mount configuration files: `-v /path/to/odbc.ini:/etc/odbc.ini`
+   - Mount driver directories if needed